Dion, Pieria

 Dion (Δίον; (Note: Romanization: Díon, /el/) Δῖον; (Note: Romanization: Dȋon, /grc/) Dium) is a village and municipal unit in the municipality of Dion-Olympos in the Pieria regional unit, Greece.
 (Note: Prior to Greece's 2011 local government reform, Dion was a municipality.
 As part of that reform the current municipality of Dion-Olympos was created by combining Dion with the municipalities of East Olympos and Litochoro, all of which are now regional units of Dion-Olympos.)
 It is located at the foot of Mount Olympus at a distance of 17 km from the capital city of Katerini.
-The seat of the municipal unit was in Kondariotissa.

 It is best known for its great ancient Macedonian sanctuary of Zeus and the ancient city, much of which is visible in the Archaeological Park of Dion and the Archaeological Museum of Dion.